 CM200—INTERCULTURAL COMMUNICATIONS (4 CREDITS) Prerequisite: CM121.
 The course explores cultural patterns and issues that influence effective communication across cultures.

 CM210—CREATIVE WRITING (4 CREDITS) Prerequisite: CM121.
-Students read, analyze and discuss representative samples of poetry, fiction and drama to understand techniques employed by skilled writers.
+This course allows students to read, analyze and discuss representative samples of poetry, fiction and drama to understand techniques employed by skilled writers.
 They apply those strategies in drafting a variety of creative works.

 CM220—ART OF PERSUASION (4 CREDITS) Prerequisites: CM111, CM121.
 The course examines principles used in the process of influencing opinions, feelings and actions of others through purposeful oral communication.